- Why did USDA conduct the FoodAPS survey?

 The bulk of economic research in these areas previously had to rely on individual-level dietary recall data, consumer expenditure surveys, or retail-store purchase data.
 However, these surveys do not provide a complete picture of the way in which food prices, local food environments, and participation in USDA’s food and nutrition assistance programs affect the amount and types of foods that households acquire or the extent to which low-income households rely on alternative sources, such as food pantries or relatives, to supplement their food purchases.

-While dietary recall data provide detailed information on what individuals consume and the nutritional quality of those foods, they provide no information on food prices or food access.
-Consumer expenditure surveys typically lack detail on the form in which foods are purchased, and there is little information on the food items that are purchased from restaurants, fast food places, and other eating places (food away from home).
+While dietary recall data provide detailed information on what individuals consume and the nutritional quality of those foods, the data provide no information on food prices or food access.
+Consumer expenditure surveys typically lack detail on the form in which foods are purchased and there is little information on the food items that are purchased from restaurants, fast-food places, and other eating places (food away from home).
 Retail purchase data, which provide detailed information about food items and their prices, tend to underrepresent lower-income households.
-These data also lack information on food-away-from-home purchases and those acquired for free.
+These data also lack information on food-away-from-home purchases and food acquired for free.

-In addition to its unique and comprehensive content, FoodAPS-1 was innovative in its data collection strategies, providing lessons for other surveys:
+In addition to its unique and comprehensive content, FoodAPS was innovative in its data collection strategies, providing lessons for other surveys:

-- Hand-held scanners were used to collect item-level information, reducing respondent burden.
-The Bureau of Labor Statistics' Consumer Expenditure Survey has been investigating the use of scanners.
+- Hand-held scanners were used to collect item-level information, reducing the respondent burden.

-- The field-collected data were enriched by linking product characteristics and nutrient content of food items and details about households' food environment and community characteristics.
-Because of this linkage, FoodAPS-1 obtained more complete and accurate data without burdening respondents.
+- The field-collected data were enriched by linking product characteristics and the nutrient content of food items, and details about households' food environment and community characteristics.

 Agencies are expected to use evidence-based approaches to design, implement, evaluate, and improve Federal programs and policies.
 FoodAPS provides insights into the challenges facing low-income consumers, including those participating in USDA food and nutrition assistance programs.
-This information can improve Federal food and nutrition assistance programs and other programs designed to assist low-income Americans.
+This information can improve Federal food and nutrition assistance programs and other programs designed to assist low-income people in the United States.

 - How local food prices influence the cost of healthy diets and food assistance benefit adequacy;